WillPresley/bitbucket-bulk-add-webhook/README.md

 # Bitbucket Bulk Add Webhook

-PHP script to add a specific webhook to all bitbucket account repositories at once.
+PHP script to add a specific webhook to all bitbucket account **OR TEAM** repositories at once.
 Can be used with a cron job to keep them up-to-date.

 ## Usage

 - [Download](https://github.com/InterativaDigital/bitbucket-bulk-add-webhook/archive/master.zip) and unzip this package.
 - Open `bitbucket_bulk_add_webhook.php` in your favorite text editor, setup the CONFIG class on the top of the file.
-- Run the file o through command line or upload this package to your webserver and execute it via url.
+- Run the file through command line or upload this package to your webserver and execute it via url (be sure to secure it properly, it _does_ contain a password in cleartext, be smart).

 ## Do I need to run Composer?